jslmariano/dockerize_django_bb/README.md

 - Please see .env file for database configuration
 - No need to import dummy database it wll be handled by `docker-compose`
+- *Email* setup is for local only and not for production please see console logs for email confirmations.
+- - If you bring up your docker in background please use `docker-compose logs` to peek on console

 ### Local Dev Instructions